matuteiglesias/journal/content/Other/2024-10-16_Optimized_Thermal_Insulation_Techniques_for_Constr.md

 **🕒 19:25–19:45**
 **🏷️ Labels**: Aislamiento Térmico, Construcción, Telgopor, Lámina Reflectiva, Eficiencia Energética
 **📂 Project**: Other
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to explore and optimize techniques for thermal insulation using various materials and methods, focusing on construction applications.

 ### Key Activities
-- Developed a detailed strategy for installing polystyrene panels using T-profiles and aluminum strips to optimize material usage and avoid unnecessary cuts.
+- Developed a detailed [[strategy]] for installing polystyrene panels using T-profiles and aluminum strips to optimize material usage and avoid unnecessary cuts.
 - Explored techniques and materials for improving thermal insulation with polystyrene panels, including the use of polyurethane foam, reflective layers, and methods for sealing joints and structures.
 - Analyzed the impact of infrared radiation on thermal insulation, comparing the effectiveness of placing reflective sheets directly under metal sheets versus over polystyrene panels.
 - Detailed best practices for thermal insulation in metal roofs, emphasizing the importance of an air chamber and the use of reflective and insulating materials.